GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/federated-learning/README.md

 - [Cloud Service Mesh](https://cloud.google.com/service-mesh/docs/overview) to
   control and help secure network traffic.

-Confg Sync applies the following Policy controller and Cloud Service Mesh controls to each Kubernetes namespace:
+Config Sync applies the following Policy controller and Cloud Service Mesh controls to each Kubernetes namespace:

 - By default, deny all ingress and egress traffic to and from pods.
 This rule